ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - All decisions must go through at least two review rounds, with a merge in between.
 - At least two people need to be in favor of the decision in both rounds.
 - [Documentation guidelines](/doc/contrib/documentation.md) apply.
+- During the decision process, the PRs constantly get updated.
+  Questions in the PRs are answered by updating the PR and answering with the commit id.

 ## Assumptions

 - People want to be informed about or even participate in what Elektra looks like in the future.
+- We will always be able to reach an consensus.
+  We don't need a vote or a benevolent dictatorship.

 ## Considered Alternatives